 Married Participant.
-If you are married at the time of your death, your spouse will be the beneficiary of 50% of the death benefit distributed as a qualified annuity.
+If you have been married at least one year at the time of your death, your spouse will be the beneficiary of 50% of the death benefit distributed as a qualified annuity.
 Any remaining amount of your death benefit which is not payable to your spouse as a qualified annuity will be paid to your beneficiary (which may be your spouse).
 You may designate a non-spouse beneficiary as to the portion of your account not payable as a qualified annuity without your spouse's consent.
-IF YOU WISH TO WAIVE THE QUALIFIED ANNUITY BENEFIT, YOUR SPOUSE MUST IRREVOCABLY CONSENT TO WAIVE THE ANNUITY AND TO YOUR DESIGNATION OF ANY NON-SPOUSE BENEFICIARY.
+IF YOU WISH TO WAIVE THE QUALIFIED ANNUITY BENEFIT, YOUR SPOUSE (IF YOU ARE MARRIED FOR AT LEAST ONE YEAR) MUST IRREVOCABLY CONSENT TO WAIVE THE ANNUITY AND TO YOUR DESIGNATION OF ANY NON-SPOUSE BENEFICIARY.
 YOUR SPOUSE'S CONSENT MUST BE IN WRITING, BE WITNESSED BY A NOTARY OR A PLAN REPRESENTATIVE AND ACKNOWLEDGE THE SPECIFIC NON-SPOUSE BENEFICIARY.

-If you are married and you change your designation, then your spouse must again consent to the change.
+If you are married for at least one year and you change your designation, then your spouse must again consent to the change.
 In addition, you may elect a beneficiary other than your spouse without your spouse's consent if your spouse cannot be located.

 Unmarried Participant.
-If you are not married, you may designate a beneficiary of your choosing.
+If you are not married or have not been married at least one year, you may designate a beneficiary of your choosing.